11 January - 15 March 2022

 JPIAMR decides which consortiums will be recommended for funding by the respective national research funding body.
 The decision will be notified to the coordinator of the consortium with a statement in the form of a written comment.
 The Swedish Research Council makes the grant decisions for Swedish participants.
 Shortly after the grant decision has been made, a notice of the grant awards will be published on the Swedish Research Council’s website.
 You will thereafter find a notice of the decision on your application in your personal account in Prisma, under the tab “Applications and grants”.

-You are responsible for ensuring the application is complete and corresponds to the application in JPIAMR’s application system, that is to say the application form is correctly filled in, the correct appendices are attached and the information requested has been provided according to the instructions.
+You are responsible for ensuring the application is complete and corresponds to the application in JPIAMR’s application system External link, opens in new window., that is to say the application form is correctly filled in, the correct appendices are attached and the information requested has been provided according to the instructions.
 Please only submit material specifically requested.
 We do not accept any additional information after the deadline, except when we specifically ask for it.

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.